SolshineCode/OpenEMR_LLM_Module/README.md

 ## Feedback Functionality

-This module allows users to provide feedback on the generated responses.
-While the user interface for feedback submission is functional, the actual implementation of sending and storing feedback requires additional server-side logic.
+Feedback Functionality for the LLM interface may or may not be desired.
+If implemented they may pose additional security or privacy compliance concerns which will need to be mitigated based on your particular circumstances.
+This module could be enabled to allow users to provide feedback on the generated responses.
+While the user interface for feedback submission is partially built-out, the actual implementation of sending and storing feedback requires additional server-side logic, and is currently not operational.
 This functionality is not tested in this draft.

 ## Next Steps for Feedback Functionality:

-To fully enable feedback functionality, you will need to develop server-side code to handle the following:
+To fully enable feedback functionality, if desired, you will need to develop server-side code to handle the following:

 Receiving user feedback submitted via the web interface.
 Processing and analyzing the feedback data.
 Storing the feedback data for future analysis and potential model improvement.
+Mitigate any security or privacy compliance concerns which may arise from feedback functionality.

 ## Note